marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 ### <a name="step1" /> 1.
 Feature Extraction from Acoustic Data

 **PraatPitchmarker**
 It computes pitch markers with the help of Praat.
-You need to compile or install Praat on your machine and it is available for all major operating systems at this [link.](http://www.fon.hum.uva.nl/praat/)
+You need to compile or install Praat on your machine.
+It is available for all major operating systems at this [link.](http://www.fon.hum.uva.nl/praat/)
 It also does corrections for aligning Pitch Marks to the nearest Zero Crossings.
 Configuration Settings:
     wavDir : location of .wav files of utterances